Jim Rhodes (developer): Controversies and lawsuits

 As of 1999, residents of Elkhorn Springs had yet to receive a promised five-acre park, despite a verbal agreement made three years earlier between Rhodes and the director of Las Vegas parks.
 However, a written agreement was never made, and the lack of a paper trail led to a dispute between Rhodes and the city about which would be responsible for building the park.
 To force Rhodes into discussions, the city temporarily refused to issue occupancy permits for some of his completed homes.
 Rhodes Homes eventually agreed to provide land for a park, while the city would provide $1 million to construct it.

 In 2002, Rhodes was accused of breaking federal law after he allegedly funneled money to Dario Herrera's congressional campaign and Harry Reid's 2004 Senate campaign.
 Through 14 employees and two employee spouses, Rhodes spent a total of $27,000 in corporate funds to support the two campaigns.
 Federal law prevented corporate funds from being donated to federal campaigns, and prohibited money from being contributed in other people's names.
 Rhodes had also exceeded the maximum donation amount.
 Both campaigns were unaware of the true source of the contributions.
 After an investigation by the Federal Election Commission, Rhodes agreed in 2005 to pay a $148,000 fine to settle the complaint.

 Rhodes and businessman Scott Dunton had initially competed against each other in a bidding war for the land in Golden Valley.
 Dunton claimed that Rhodes had later agreed to sell a portion of the land to him, before reneging on the deal and keeping ownership of all the acreage.
 In 2007, a court ruled in favor of Dunton and ordered Rhodes to sell 5,184 acres in Golden Valley to him.

 Rhodes sought to improve his reputation in 2007, when he pledged to donate $11 million to the Nevada Cancer Institute, following his father's death from cancer in 2002.
 Rhodes intended to make the donations over the course of 10 to 15 years, but the institute wanted the money sooner.
 In response, Rhodes tried to delay the payments, leading to a lawsuit by the institute after it spent 18 months trying to resolve the issue.
 The case was later withdrawn by the institute.
-Rhodes has said that his biggest weakness is lack of commitment to others, which led to the donation controversy.